instrumentisto/rust-incubator/README.md

 > It wasn’t always so clear, but the Rust programming language is fundamentally about _empowerment_: no matter what kind of code you are writing now, Rust empowers you to reach farther, to program with confidence in a wider variety of domains than you did before.
 _<div align="right">Rust Book's Foreword</div>_

-This project represents a hard-way step-by-step [Rust] learning course from language basics to a capability of web backend development.
+In this bootcamp, you will be doing [Rust Incubator](https://github.com/rust-lang-ua/rust_incubator) - a hard-way step-by-step Rust certification program to make you **Strong Junior Rust Developer** with level of skills of Middle, but maybe with less than 2 years of experience.

+## Prerequisites

+Before you start the certification program, you need to have confident knowledge of Rust and Git/GitHub.
+The [Rust Book] is a must.
+Nice if you did [Rustlings] and [Exercism] as well as had some practice.
+If you are a switcher, this certification program is also will be useful for you.

+## Organization and certification

+Members of the certification program will be divided into a few small groups.
+There will be meetings four days a week but on weekends.
+During each meeting, we will discuss and answer your questions as well as you will be asked to answer mentor's questions.
+The learning process is built on top of your everyday work on improving your skills using the best learning materials available.

+You'll track your progress in an interactive manner.
+You'll have to do a final assessment at the end of the certification program.
+If you pass, you'll receive a certificate.
+Your employer will love you for using best practices and writing idiomatic code.

 ## Steps

 ### Before you start

+Fork the [Rust Incubator](https://github.com/rust-lang-ua/rust_incubator) into a **private** repo.
+For each exercise, you'll need to create separate pull requests.
+Then, when the reviewer checks and approves your pull request, you can merge it into the master/main branch.
+After that, the exercise will be considered done.

 1. [Create][1] a new [GitHub repository] for yourself using this one [as template][11].
 Don't forget to make it private.
-2. [Invite as a collaborator][12] of your repository the person you want to review your lessons (mentor or lead).
+2. [Invite][12] as a collaborator of your repository [our bot][bot].

+Look here for a more [detailed instruction][how to start] and here you can find [FAQ].

 > __NOTE__: __This learning course is constantly improving and evolving over time.__
 >
 > To be up-to-date with the recent changes in your own copy of this repository, attach the upstream history with the following commands:
 > ```bash
-> git remote add upstream https://github.com/rust-lang-ua/rust_incubator_eng.git
+> git remote add upstream https://github.com/rust-lang-ua/rust_incubator.git
 > git fetch upstream main
 > git merge upstream/main --allow-unrelated-histories
 > ```